Questions and Answers

 Milk-fed veal calves are housed in a well-lit barn, allowing family veal farmers to easily monitor calves for changes in health, behavior and eating patterns.

-Veal farmers have begun to transition from individual stalls to group pens and today, a majority of veal calves are raised in group pens.
-Farmers continue to innovate and perfect group housing but generally ensure that veal calves are moved to group pens of two or more by ten-weeks of age.
-Veal calves raised in groups require dedicated management to limit competition for food and water, fighting and injury.
+Veal farmers have transitioned from individual stalls to group pens.
+While individual attention is necessary for new born calves, farmers generally ensure that veal calves are moved to group pens of two or more by eight to ten-weeks of age.
 Calves can comfortably lie down in natural positions, stand up and groom themselves.

 How are veal barns ventilated?